SAUDI ARABIA

 Counting Kites

 In Saudi Arabia, they are concentrated in the ancient lava-field region known as Harrat Khaybar, located in the western half of the country.
-Now an arid landscape of hardened basaltic lava, the wetter climate would have supported vegetation during the time of the kites’ construction.
+Although this is now an arid landscape of hardened basaltic lava, the climate was wetter at times in the past and would have supported more vegetation.
+Perhaps the stones formed a foundation for the insertion of poles and branches.
+The resulting fence could therefore have secured large animals using readily available materials.

 Conservation